Get More from Your Master of Business Administration (MBA)

 Entry Term: Fall

 The Parker Professional MBA Program in Savannah is based on the premise that a program can be more than a collection of academic courses.
 That is where the Parker MBA Professional Enrichment Plan (Parker-PEP) comes in.
 Parker-PEP is our extracurricular activity program that is designed to bring the real world into the classroom and take the classroom into the real world.

 Through Parker-PEP, we partner with business and civic leaders to develop high-impact experiential learning activities for our MBA students in four primary areas:

 - Career Planning (Formulating a career development plan);

 - Professional Development (Creating an upskilling mindset); and

 - Community Service (Finding your area of service).

-Certainly, other programs offer some of these resources.
-But one of the unique features of our enrichment plan is that most of the activities take place on campus during regular class time.
+Certainly, other programs offer some of these resources; but, one of the unique features of our enrichment plan is that most of the activities take place on campus during regular class time.
 We understand that you are already sacrificing a significant amount of your personal time to earn your MBA.
 Parker-PEP enables you to take advantage of high value-adding services, resources and enrichment opportunities without having to give up even more personal time.
-Parker-PEP activities, typically guest speakers, workshops/seminars and experiential activities are scheduled throughout our five-semester MBA program.
+Parker-PEP activities, typically guest speakers, workshops/seminars and experiential activities, are scheduled throughout our four-semester MBA program.